ChemeketaCS/csweb/content/courses/cs161/202040/week08.md

 {{< youtube videoid="mPfsuslAt84" title="Multidimensional Arrays" >}}

-Do the CPPLab Multidimensional Arrays CPPLab–due Friday
+Do the CPPLab Multidimensional Arrays.

 Read Ch 8.5-8.8.1
 This video talks through some of the interesting things in the